boblsturm/aimusic2020/index.md

 ---
 # Registration
-At least one author of each accepted submission should register for the conference by Sep.
-25, 2020.
+At least one author of each accepted submission should register for the conference by Oct.
+7, 2020.
 Papers without registered authors will be withdrawn.
 Registration is 25 Euros.
 Register [here](https://axacoair.se/go?iMCJIIkk).

 ---